College of Letters & Science

 Students interested in mathematics should also consider related programs offered by the computer sciences department; the statistics department; the Wisconsin School of Business; the School of Education; the College of Engineering; and the applied mathematics, engineering and physics degree program.

 A detailed description of the mathematics major program can be found at the math majors' website.

 Acceptance.
 To be accepted as a major in mathematics a student must complete Math 221, 222, and 234 (or equivalent sequence) with a grade point average of 2.5 or better in this sequence.
 However, a higher grade point average is advisable.
-Soon after completing Math 234, math majors should have their math advisors complete the Major Declaration Form and, perhaps later, but by the beginning of the senior year, the Math Major Approval Form.
-The former indicates acceptance into the major and the latter specifies which major requirements the student will satisfy.
-Majors are assigned math advisors through the mathematics undergraduate program secretary in 218 Van Vleck Hall.
+Soon after completing Math 234, math majors should have their math advisors complete the Major Declaration Form.
+Majors are provided with math advisor information through the mathematics undergraduate program coordinator in 207 Van Vleck Hall.